R. M. Fox: Conscientious objector

 On the outbreak of World War I, Fox denounced it as an imperialist war in which workers had no interest.
-Fox was initially exempt from conscription as he was an armaments worker at the time, but he later renounced his exemption, leading to his arrest in November 1916.
-He was subsequentially tried and imprisoned three times throughout the war.
+As an armaments worker, Fox was initially exempt from conscription, but he later renounced his exemption, leading to his arrest in November 1916.
+He was tried and imprisoned three times throughout the war.
 He was abruptly released in April 1919; later that year he authored his first book, Factory Echoes, and enrolled at Ruskin College in Oxford where he studied Economics and Political Science.
 During the same post-prison period, Fox he was introduced by fellow IWW member Henry Lynch to his sister, writer Patricia Lynch.

 While at Ruskin, Fox became the editor of New Oxford and gained a reputation as a labour journalist.
 He was invited to Soviet Russia in 1921 to observe the results of the recent Russian Revolution, and in 1922 he visited Dublin and established contacts with leading leftist figures there.
 Fox was introduced to left-wing circles by Delia Larkin and through her met Alice Stopford Green, Hanna Sheehy-Skeffington, Dorothy Macardle, and Maud Gonne MacBride, with the latter two becoming his lifelong friends.
 Fox supported the Irish War of Independence following the death by hunger strike of Terence MacSwiney and subsequent atrocities carried out by the Black and Tans on behalf of the British authorities.